Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Minimization

 and the transitions with nonzero weight are

 for every $a \neq b \in \atoms$.
 For the syntactic congruence $\sim$, it is not hard to see that $(a,b)\sim -(b,a)$ for every $a \neq b$.
 The quotient space $\lin Q /_\sim$ is:

 where $X$ is the space from Example~\ref{ex:no-orbit-finite-basis}.
-This space has no finitely supported basis. \end{myexample}
+This space has no finitely supported basis. \end{example}

-This example shows that in the orbit-finite setting the minimization procedure can leave the realm of weighted orbit-finite automata.
+This example shows that in the orbit-finite setting the minimization procedure can leave the realm of weighted orbit-finite automata as defined in Definition~\ref{def:weighted-orbit-finite}.
 To overcome this issue, we use an alternative model for weighted automata, which we call \emph{orbit-finitely spanned automata}.
 These are deterministic automata where the state spaces are orbit-finitely spanned vector spaces and all weight functions are linear maps.

 \begin{definition} [Orbit-finitely spanned automaton] An orbit-finitely spanned automaton consists of: \begin{enumerate} \item an orbit-finite input alphabet $\Sigma$; \item an orbit-finitely spanned vector space $V$; \item a finitely supported transition function